jasonwilson88/BDProject/README.md

 Apache Spark hashtag/url word counts were also run in scala on a different set of collected tweets where 'data' was also the key term.
 The extraction/wordcount code and log files for these runs can be found under SparkWordCount/scala

 Output for all three runs can be found in the output subdirectories

+Part 2:

+Queries using Apache Spark on Twitter data with the keyword beer.
+Queries include:

+1. Top brands by social media presence (tweet count, followers count, and favourites count)

+2. Cities that tweet the most about beer

+3. Beer tweet counts by date

+4. Top beer brands by locality (USA vs Other)

+5. Top favorited accounts that tweet about beer

+6. Multimedia beer tweets

+7. Top languages used in beer tweets besides English

+8. Top mentioned beer brands

+9. Beer tweet counts by hour

+10. Distribution of tweets considered 'possibly sensitive'